chengpatrick/Procedural-Room-Content-Generation-MR/README.md

 As we iterate through all the vertices on each wall, we want to keep track of the edge corners of the room, corresponding to minX, maxX, minZ, maxZ.
 As these bounding values will be used for the WFC in the upcoming steps.

 ## Wave Function Collapse
 Though it's called WFC, it's a very simplified version WFC.
-I stated there are only 5 states that could be possible for the grid/room setup, and use an Unity enum for it.
+I stated there are only 5 states that could be possible for the grid/room setup, and use a Unity enum for it.

       0 - Empty cell